 This course explores, through discussion and application, the elements and principles of design fundamental to all visual arts.
 A productionoriented class with weekly critiques, this course equips students with foundational knowledge for further study in all visual art and communication courses.
-(Same as ART 151) Spring.
-HUMANITIES EXPLORATIONS This course introduces issues and debates about how we shape, and are shaped by, different forms of visual culture such as film and video, television, painting, photography, performance art, the built environment, and information technology.
+(Same as ART 151) HUMANITIES EXPLORATIONS This course introduces issues and debates about how we shape, and are shaped by, different forms of visual culture such as film and video, television, painting, photography, performance art, the built environment, and information technology.
 Issues such as the role of visual cultures in (re) producing ideas about race, identity, sexuality and gender will also be explored.
-(Same as ART 172, ENGL 172) Spring.
-This course provides an introduction to the study and analysis of film.
+(Same as ART 172, ENGL 172) This course provides an introduction to the study and analysis of film.
 Students will learn the fundamentals of film form, style, and history.
 Topics include narrative structure, mise-en-scene, cinematography, editing, sound, and genre.
 This course also prepares students for more advanced study in film seminars as well as digital film production.
 This course meets six hours per week, three of which are devoted to screenings.
 (Same as ENGL 178, ART 178) Fall.
-HUMANITIES EXPLORATIONS; MEANINGFUL LIFE CHALLENGE

-This course explores the rhetorical challenges posed by new digital communication technologies.
-Students will investigate how these technologies have altered audience expectations for public presentations and learn when and how to use these technologies to enhance their public communication efforts.
-The course will require students to deliver a substantial number of oral presentations and use digital tools and communication forums to enhance these presentations when appropriate.
-Fall and spring, HUMANITIES EXPLORATIONS; EXPANDING CIRCLE CHALLENGE

-Media Practicum is a workshop focused on critical and creative media deliverable production for Centenary College student media outlets.
-As preparation for more advanced study and production in upper division courses, this practicum is designed to provide students with a grasp of the fundamental workflows associated with media deliverable development.
+HUMANITIES EXPLORATIONS 180.
+PUBLIC COMMUNICATION IN THE DIGITAL AGE......4 This course explores the rhetorical challenges posed by new digital communication technologies.
+Students will investigate how these technologies have altered audience expectations for public presentations and learn when and how to use these technologies to enhance their communication forums to enhance these presentations when appropriate.
+HUMANITIES EXPLORATIONS public communication efforts.
+The course will require students to deliver a substantial number of oral presentations and use digital tools and preparation for more advanced study and production in upper division courses, this practicum is designed to provide students with a grasp of the fundamental workflows associated with media deliverable development.
 In addition, Media Practicum introduces students to the formal and stylistic differences associated with shaping media for delivery via differing platforms as well as for targeted audiences.
 May be taken multiple times.
 Fall and spring.